-Abutments directly supported on the reinforced volume are more economical, and should be considered when the projected settlement of the foundation and reinforced volume is rapid/small or essentially complete, prior to the erection of the bridge beams.
-Based on field studies of actual structures, 1992 AASHTO suggests, that tolerable limiting angular distortions (differential settlements) between abutments or between piers and abutments be limited to one half of the following angular distortions:
+Abutments directly supported on the reinforced volume may be more economical, and should be considered when the projected settlement of the foundation and reinforced volume is rapid/small or essentially complete, prior to the erection of the bridge beams.
+Based on field studies of actual structures, 1996 AASHTO suggests, that tolerable angular distortions (i.e., limiting differential settlements) between abutments or between piers and abutments be limited to the following angular distortions:

-- 0.005 for simple spans. - 0.004 for continuous spans.
+- !
+0.005 for simple spans; and - !
+0.004 for continuous spans.

-This criteria, suggests that for a 30 m span for instance, differential settlements of 60 mm for a continuous span or 75 mm for a simple span, would be acceptable, with no ensuing overstress and damage to superstructure elements.
+This criteria, suggests that for a 30 m (100 ft) span for instance, differential settlements of 120 mm (4.8 inches) for a continuous span or 150 mm (6 inches) for a simple span, would be acceptable, with no ensuing overstress and damage to superstructure elements.
+On an individual project basis differential settlements of smaller amounts may be required from a functional or performance criteria.